richgel999/CppSPMD_Fast/README.md

 - There are new helpers for linear and strided loads/stores: store_strided(), load_linear(), etc.

-- Vectorized vfloat sin(), cos(), log(), etc. have been removed for now, because I don't need this functionality for development.
-They will be added back soon.

-- The example shows how the Mandelbrot example is compiled to multiple SIMD ISA's in a single executable, using macros and #include'ing the kernel multiple times for different ISA's.
-There is no automatic dispatch mechanism like ispc does, so you need to do this yourself if it's important.

 - FMA support is optional for AVX2.
 I would benchmark with it turned on and off, and only use it if it actually makes a difference.
 If my kernels, it doesn't.

 - Be aware that there are [AVX-VEX transition penalities](https://software.intel.com/sites/default/files/m/d/4/1/d/8/11MC12_Avoiding_2BAVX-SSE_2BTransition_2BPenalties_2Brh_2Bfinal.pdf).
 To actually ship kernels with multiple SIMD ISA's, you will need to compile them to separate files using the correct MSVC/Intel/etc. compiler options.
-The example purposes lumps all the kernels (SSE4.1/AVX1/AVX2) into a single file, but the correct solution is to use seperate files/separate compiler settings.

 Also see Agner Fog's [dispatch example](https://github.com/tpn/agner/blob/master/vectorclass/dispatch_example.cpp).